Developer-DAO/devie-bot/README.md

 These are the current commands the bot supports:

+- `/add-author` - Add an author to the knowledge base
+- `/add-blockchain` - Add a blockchain to the knowledge base
+- `/add-category` - Add a category to the knowledge base
-- `/ping` - Send a test request to the bot
+- `/add-contributor` - Add a category to the knowledge base
-- `/add-resource` - Add a new entry to the knowledgebase
+- `/add-resource` - Add a new resource to the knowledge base
+- `/add-tag` - Add a tag to the knowledge base
+- `/add-glossary` - Add a glossary term and description to the knowledge base

 ## Linting